Welcome to New Directions College – a Gateway Provider for the Kickstart Scheme

 - employer minimum automatic enrolment contributions

-Payments will be made in month 4 and 7.
+Monthly wage cost payments, paid in arrears, for each participant.
 There is also £1500 per job placement available for setup costs, support and training.

 The job placements created with Kickstart funding must be new jobs.